meronvermaas/FEMfuns/external/fieldtrip/README.md

 <img src="/external/assets/img/3surf_elecs_bipole.png"
      style="float: left; width: 400px;" />

 Disclaimer: as the number of cells increases, the RAM usage will quickly increase when converting the mesh to FEMfuns format and computing the FEM.
-In this realistic head model make sure to have at least 5GB available.
+In this realistic head model (with 7198480 tetrahedra) make sure to have at least 5GB available.

 This work is supported by a grant from stichting IT projecten ([StITPro](https://stitpro.nl/)).